 What is the importance of my rhesus D antigen status during pregnancy?

-Rhesus D antigen is a protein found on red blood cells.
-You can be rhesus D positive or negative.
-If you’re rhesus D negative it’s possible for you to be pregnant with a baby who is rhesus D positive, if the baby’s father is rhesus D positive.
+Rhesus D is a substance found on red blood cells.
+You can be either rhesus D positive (which means you have the substance) or negative (you don’t).
+If you’re rhesus D negative and your baby’s father is rhesus D positive, your baby may be rhesus D positive.

 What information will I be given in my antenatal appointments?

-There is a lot of information you can expect to be given and to discuss over the course of your antenatal appointments.
+There is a lot of information you can expect to be given and discuss over the course of your antenatal appointments.
 Some information may be given to you in a written format.
-It’s important to take time to understand the information you’re given because it will help you to make informed decisions about the care for you and your baby.
-If you have any questions about the information given to you, ask your midwife, doctor or GP about it.
+It’s important to take time to understand everything you receive.
+This will help you to make informed decisions about the care for you and your baby.
+If you have any questions about the information given to you, ask your midwife, obstetrician or GP.

-In your first appointment with your GP, he or she will give you information that is aimed to help you have a healthy pregnancy.
-This information will be about:
+In your first appointment with your GP or midwife, they will give you information to help you have a healthy pregnancy.
+This will include information about:

 - the importance of folic acid supplements